-About this Session
+About This Session

-This final session gives participants an opportunity to review drafts of their health literacy units and evaluation plans.
-This session also devotes time towards the end for participants to discuss ways they can stay in touch with each other and continue the work they have started in this study circle.
+This closing session of the Health Care Access and Navigation Study Circle+ provides an opportunity for participants to review drafts of their health literacy units and evaluation plans.
+This session also devotes time towards the end to helping participants to stay in touch and continue the work they have started in this study circle.